NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     non-ISIS linescan cameras.
 This option impairs the convergence of bundle adjustment.

+--propagate-errors
+    Propagate the errors from the input cameras to the triangulated points for all pairs of match points, and produce a report having the median, mean, standard deviation, and number of samples for each camera pair (:numref:`ba_error_propagation`).

+--horizontal-stddev <double (default: 0.0)>
+    If positive, propagate this horizontal ground plane stddev through triangulation for all cameras.
+To be used with ``--propagate-errors``.

 --threads <integer (default: 0)>
     Set the number threads to use.
 0 means use the default defined in the program or in ``~/.vwrc``.
 Note that when using more